PlasmaPy/hack-week/tutorials_and_notebooks/README.md

 # Tutorials & Notebooks

-This directory contains slides and notebooks associated with the presentations given during the 2021 Hack Week and the material discussed during the Hack sessions.
+This directory contains slides and Jupyter notebooks associated with the presentations given during the 2021 Hack Week and the material discussed during the Hack sessions.